 The cross section data consists of the X-Y coordinates, Manning's n values, contraction and expansion coefficients, etc. The user can view this data for each river station by selecting the Cross Section icon on the left side of the Geometric Data Editor.
 All the data for each cross section was manually entered, an example of which can be seen if Figure 24.2.
-Levees and ineffective flow areas were added to some of the cross Section Data Editor.
+Levees and ineffective flow areas were added to some of the cross sections.
+These features are accessed under Options of the Cross Section Data Editor.
 Look to Chapter 6 of the User's Manual for more information on entering cross section data.